Table of Contents

 - If the student employee’s performance does not meet the requirements listed in the Discipline Action Report, the supervisor may request to terminate the employee.

-- To request a termination, submit all performance documentation supporting the request to terminate the student to the Student Employment Program Coordinator.
+- To request a termination, submit all performance documentation supporting the request to terminate the student to the Student Employment Program Manager.

-- Together with the Student Employment Program Coordinator a decision will be made and plan formulated for next steps with the student.
+- Together with the Student Employment Program Manager a decision will be made and plan formulated for next steps with the student.

 While it is preferred that an individual be subject to a disciplinary process of coaching and feedback, there may be cases where Student Employment implements a different process than list above.
 There may be times when the employee’s conduct results in immediate termination.
 Examples of such situations include, but are not limited to: